Supreme Court Update: Muldrow v. St. Louis

 BACKGROUND

 In this case, an employee alleged that her lateral transfer within the St. Louis Police Department was motivated by gender bias and constituted discrimination under Title VII of the Civil Rights Act.
 However, the transfer did not impact her pay or title.
-In its ruling, the Court will likely resolve a circuit split over the question of whether lateral employment transfers constitute an adverse employment action or if tangible harm must be evident.
+This case involved a circuit split over the question of whether lateral employment transfers constitute an adverse employment action or if tangible harm must be evident.

-Local governments are collectively among the largest employers in the country and regularly transfer employees laterally as a matter of operational necessity, to provide training, to fill critical service needs, to accommodate an employee’s religious or disability needs, to investigate a claim of harassment, and to address staffing shortages.
-A ruling allowing all lateral transfers, regardless of associated material harm, to qualify as actionable adverse employment actions could profoundly impede the ability of local governments to assign police, fire, and EMS personnel where they are most needed.
+In a Local Government Legal Center amicus brief submitted in support of the respondents, NACo argued that local governments are collectively among the largest employers in the country and regularly transfer employees laterally as a matter of operational necessity, to provide training, to fill critical service needs, to accommodate an employee’s religious or disability needs, to investigate a claim of harassment, and to address staffing shortages.
+We suggested a ruling allowing all lateral transfers, regardless of associated material harm, to qualify as actionable adverse employment actions could profoundly impede the ability of local governments to assign police, fire, and EMS personnel where they are most needed.

 CURRENT STATUS